 *(A)* PREREQUISITE: Prior to enrolling in COMM 2202, please check the prerequisite requirement to make sure that you are eligible.
-Refer to the course description for more details. *(B)*REGISTRATION/PAYMENT: To guarantee your seat in this class, you must submit full tuition fee payment at the time of registration. *(C)* AVAILABILITY: No capacity override, waitlist, or late registration for this class.
-Unfortunately, if this class is showing full, we have already reached the maximum capacity and cannot accept further registrants.
-Alternatively, you may take COMM 2002.
-This course is offered every term, so you will also have the opportunity to take it next term. *(D)*REQUIREMENT: This ONLINE course uses online learning approaches and BCIT’s online learning platform D2L for 11 sessions and a mandatory "in-person" final exam on the 12th session.
+Refer to the course description for more details. *(B)*REGISTRATION/PAYMENT: To guarantee your seat in this class, you must submit full tuition fee payment at the time of registration. *(C)* AVAILABILITY: If this class is showing full, we have already reached the maximum capacity and cannot accept further registrants.
+No capacity override, waitlist, or late registration for this class.
+This course is offered every term, so you will have the opportunity to take it next term. *(D)*REQUIREMENT: This ONLINE course uses online learning approaches and BCIT’s online learning platform D2L for 11 sessions and a mandatory "in-person" final exam on the 12th session.
 The classes are online classes, but they are NOT self-paced: you will have readings, discussions, peer review, and assignments to complete each week as scheduled (although you do *not* have to be online at a particular time or on a particular day).
 Your weekly participation is essential to succeed in this course.
-You need to have an e-mail address, internet access, and access to a computer capable of downloading documents and visiting websites. *(E)*FINAL EXAM: If you live within the Greater Vancouver Regional District (within 100 km from BCIT ), You must write the final exam at BCIT Burnaby Campus on Friday, November 28, 2014 FROM 1830 TO 2130 (NO EXCEPTIONS).
-If you live outside the Greater Vancouver Regional District (outside 100km from BCIT), you will write the final exam at one of BCIT's network of approved Test Centres.
-Please click on the URL link for important course information: www.bcit.ca/files/distance/pdf/comm2202_online_201430.pdf .
+You need to have an e-mail address, internet access, and access to a computer capable of downloading documents and visiting websites. *(E)*FINAL EXAM: If you live within the Greater Vancouver Regional District (within 100 km from BCIT ), You must write the final exam at BCIT Burnaby Campus on Friday, August 7, 2015, FROM 6:30PM to 9:30PM (NO EXCEPTIONS).
+If you live outside the Greater Vancouver Regional District (outside 100km from BCIT), you will arrange to write the final exam at one of BCIT's network of approved Test Centres.
+You are directly responsible for all invigilation fees and related costs.
+Please click on the URL link for important course information: www.bcit.ca/files/distance/pdf/comm2202_online_201520.pdf .

 Upon successful completion, the student will be able to: